 Maria Carmen Tovar's Obituary

 María Carmen Tovar, de 90 años, de Baytown, Texas, falleció pacíficamente el 9 de junio de 2026, rodeada del amor de su familia.
-Nació el 7 de agosto de 1935, hija de Genaro y Belén Guerrero, y desde muy joven llevó consigo una profunda devoción por la fe, la familia y el servicio.
+Nació el 7 de agosto de 1935, hija de Genaro Guerrero y Belén Gomez, en San Vicente, San Miguel de Allende, Guanajuato, y desde muy joven llevó consigo una profunda devoción por la fe, la familia y el servicio.
+Se casó con Antonio Tovar el 14 de noviembre de 1953 en San Miguel de Allende, Guanajuato, y desde ese día compartieron toda una vida de amor, compañía y devoción inquebrantable.

 María fue una dedicada ama de casa cuya mayor alegría era cuidar a quienes amaba.
 Su cocina era el corazón de su hogar, siempre llena del aroma de sus platillos y del sonido de las risas alrededor de la mesa.
 Atesoraba cada momento compartido con sus hijos y nietos, observándolos disfrutar las comidas que preparaba con tanto cariño.
 Estas reuniones se convirtieron en tradiciones familiares que permanecerán en sus corazones para siempre.